Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1330.md

 Currently uses `chef-solo` under the hood.
 Will change in ChefSpec 4 to use `chef-zero`.

+Primary goal of ChefSpec 4 - provide integration level matching Test kitchen runner will be more like ChefSpec at a higher level

 ## What will we do now?
 What needs to happen next?